Mavis Agbandje-McKenna: Early life and education

 Mavis Agbandje was born in Nigeria, and lived with her grandmother until the age of 12 when the civil war broke out.
 At 13, she left Nigeria and moved to London where her parents lived at the time.

 Agbandje conducted her undergraduate education at the University of Hertfordshire in Hatfield in the United Kingdom.
 She majored in Human Biology and Chemistry and obtained her Bachelor of Science, graduating with honors in 1985.

 She then pursued her graduate training at the University of London Institute of Cancer Research.

-Her PhD training focused in Biophysics.
-Under the mentorship of Stephen Neidle, Agbandje-McKenna performed biophysical characterization of DNA-intercalating anthroquinone anti-tumor agents.
+Her PhD training focused on Biophysics.
+Under the mentorship of Stephen Neidle, she performed biophysical characterization of DNA-intercalating anthroquinone anti-tumor agents.
 During her PhD, she characterized the DNA binding characteristics of Anthracene-9,10-diones to explore their cytotoxic properties and potential in cancer therapy.
 She completed her PhD training in 1989.

 She then pursued her postdoctoral research at Purdue University in Indiana, United States.
 Agbandje-McKenna studied under the mentorship of Michael Rossmann within the Department of Biological Sciences.
 During this time, she began developing her skills in structural virology and became an assistant scientist in 1993 after completing her postdoctoral fellowship.
 She became an expert in the use of X-ray crystallography and cryo-electron microscopy to characterize the structure of viruses.